Threshold-free estimation of entropy from a Pearson matrix: Methods

-A total of 9 healthy adults (5 women) with no history of neurological or psychiatric disorders (assessed by DSM-IV structured interview \cite{dsm}), volunteered to ingest 120–200\,mL (2.2\,mL/kg of body weight) of ayahuasca known to contain 0.8\,mg/mL of its main psychoactive compound \textit{N},\textit{N}-dimethyltryptamine (DMT) and 0.21\,mg/mL of harmine, a $\beta$-carboline which allows for the entrance of DMT into the bloodstream \cite{dra12}.
-The volunteers were assigned with two task-free fMRI sessions: the first one prior to the ayahuasca ingestion, and the second one at 40 minutes after the brew intake (when the acute effects of ayahuasca start to emerge, lasting for approximately 4 hours).
+A total of nine healthy adults (five women) with no history of neurological or psychiatric disorders (assessed by DSM-IV structured interview), volunteered to ingest 120–200\,mL (2.2\,mL/kg of body weight) of ayahuasca known to contain 0.8\,mg/mL of its main psychoactive compound DMT and 0.21\,mg/mL of harmine, a $\beta$-carboline which allows for the entrance of DMT into the bloodstream \cite{dra12}.
+The volunteers were assigned with two task-free fMRI sessions: the first one prior to the ayahuasca ingestion, and the second one at 40 minutes after the brew intake (when ayahuasca's effects begin to occur, lasting for approximately four hours).
 Both sessions required the participants to maintain an awake resting state.
-The experimental procedure was approved by the Ethics and Research Committee of the University of São Paulo at Ribeirão Preto (No.\@ 14672/2006).
+The experimental procedure was approved by the Ethics and Research Committee of the University of São Paulo at Ribeirão Preto (No.~14672/2006).
+Written informed consent was obtained from all volunteers.
+All experimental procedures were performed in accordance with the relevant guidelines and regulations.

 The fMRI images were acquired in a 1.5\,T scanner (Siemens, Magneton Vision), using an EPI-BOLD sequence to obtain 150 volumes with parameters TR = 1700\,ms, TE = 66\,ms, FOV = 220\,mm, matrix $64\times 64$, and voxel dimensions of 1.72\,mm\,$\times$\,1.72\,mm\,$\times$\,1.72\,mm.
 The images were preprocessed in the FSL software \cite{jen12}, and consisted of slice-timing, head motion, and spatial smoothing corrections (Gaussian kernel, FWHM = 5\,mm).
-A total of 9 regressors were used within a general linear model (GLM): 6 regressors to movement correction; 1 to white matter signal; 1 to cerebrospinal fluid; and 1 to global signal.
-The images were normalized to the standard anatomical space of the Montreal Neurological Institute (MNI152 template) \cite{bret02}.
+Nine regressors were used within a general linear model (GLM): six regressors to movement correction; one to white matter signal; one to cerebrospinal fluid; and one to global signal.
+The images were normalized to the standard anatomical space of the Montreal Neurological Institute (MNI152 template)~\cite{bret02}.